 Of course, he also mentions that most people have strong feelings one way or the other, which might suggest to some that there are merits to both sides, but Miko doesn’t see it that way.

 He claims Palestinians live in an apartheid state, a common accusation which has been thoroughly debunked by those who actually have lived in apartheid in South Africa.
-That is not to say that the occupied territories are country clubs but Peled, like many others, also acts as if the Palestinian people live under Israeli jurisdiction and control.
+That is not to say that the occupied territories are country clubs but Peled, like many others, also acts as if the Palestinian people are citizens living under Israeli jurisdiction.
 There is an occupation to preserve security and some freedoms are certainly limited but the Palestinians are not governed by Israel, as opposed to Israeli Arabs are citizens with full equal rights.
 This reality does not stop Peled and those like him from calling the Israelis "racists."

 Intellectual honesty requires that we acknowledge war crimes are never justified and Israel has been guilty at times of going too far.
 Any country at war or even just defending itself is likely to act improperly because violent conflict doesn’t bring out the best in us.
 Even if the United States is “the good guys” that doesn’t mean that war crimes committed by our soldiers in any combat situation are to be ignored or excused.
 Israel has made its share of mistakes, such as the use of white phosphorous in 2009, which, although only intended as a smokescreen, caused severe burns on some civilians, and as a result, Israel was excoriated and ceased using it shortly thereafter.
+The government has moved distinctly to a hawkish right wing ever since the election of former Irgun member Menachem Begin.
 It's not inconceivable they are overreacting now in retaliation for these murders.

 It is also a simple fact of human nature that human beings don't always behave well under this type of duress.
 Looking at figures of domestic violence between couples who ostensibly love each other, it shouldn’t come as a surprise that people at war or faced with a hostile enemy sometimes struggle to use restraint.